Lars Nootbaar Player Props: Cardinals vs. Astros

 Lars Nootbaar At The Plate

-- Nootbaar is hitting .262 with eight doubles, four home runs and 30 walks.
+- Nootbaar has eight doubles, four home runs and 30 walks while hitting .260.

-- Nootbaar has picked up a hit in 57.4% of his 47 games this year, with at least two hits in 25.5% of those games.

-- In 8.5% of his games this year, he has gone deep, and 2% of his trips to the dish.
+- Nootbaar will look to extend his four-game hitting streak.
+He's batting .263 during his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.